turned-on black and red computer tower

 Random Access Memory (RAM)

 With the prevalence of 4K video among today’s editorial projects, overlooking the amount of ram you have in your system might determine whether you can focus on the art of editing… or cosplay as the BestBuy Geeksquad while you try and figure out why Premiere keeps crashing.
-In general, you need a minimum of 32GB for 1080p footage, 64GB for 4K footage, and 128GB for 6K footage.
+How much do you need, though?
+Less than you’ve been told, and in 2026 that gap is worth several hundred dollars.

 When buying RAM, make sure you choose a decent brand and not just the cheapest one… otherwise, it could fail and, while you probably won’t lose data, you’d end up with a nice foot warmer until a replacement stick arrives.